 Your experienced driver will handle the twists and turns of the winding roads of the Amalfi Peninsula while you sit back and enjoy the breathtaking views.
 In the tiny jewel of Positano, a small town that clings to a mountain rising from the sea, you will have the opportunity to take in the local style - white linen dresses, artisan sandals, jewelry - in charming courtyard markets, and the local refreshments - including true Italian lemon ice, or "granite al limone" made of fresh local lemons - at bars with terraces overlooking the sea.
 The colors are so bright and pure that you might have to pinch yourself to remember that this is real reality and not the virtual kind.
 From Positano you will be taken to Ravello, at the top of Mount Cerreto, where you will lunch at the most spectacular panoramic terrace you have ever seen, then stroll in the lovely gardens of Villa Ruffolo, home of the world-famous summer music festival.
 Wrap up the day in Amalfi, where you will visit the 11th century cathedral of Saint Andrew, the patron saint of the town.

-DAY 4: Dive into the Waters off Capri
+Day 4: Dive into the Waters of Capri

 Your driver will pick you up at your hotel and accompany you to the Naples Airport for your flight to Catania, on Sicily's eastern coast.
 There, your driver will meet you at the airport and accompany you to Syracuse, once one of the most important cities in the Greek Empire.

-DAY 7: Visit Ragusa, Modica and a Chocolate-Making Factory
+Day 7: Tour of Ragusa and Visit to Modica and a Chocolate Factory

-Your driver will pick you up at your hotel and take you to Ragusa, where you will tour the city with a private guide, beginning with a visit to the church of San Giorgio, remarkable in Sicily for having withstood earthquakes over the centuries.
+Your driver will pick you up at your hotel and take you to the baroque gem of Ragusa.
+Your local guide will take you on a walking tour beginning with a visit to the church of San Giorgio, remarkable in Sicily for having withstood earthquakes over the centuries.
 The Giardino Iblis is a beautiful park with three churches and a magnificent view of the two valleys surrounding Ragusa.
-The most beuatiful palaces of the city are found en route to the Piazza Duomo where, at the end of a monumental staircase enclosed by a wrought iron gate, is the late baroque Church of San Giorgio, a work by Gagliardi with a facade that is considered a prime example of its style.
-Lastly, you will visit the Larocca Palace, famous for its baroque masks, and the Palazzo Arezzo Trifiletti, where a member of the family that has owned it since the end of the 17th century will be your guide.
-After lunch, you’ll visit nearby Modica, a UNESCO-listed baroque town.
-You will also indulge in a chocolate-making class at the Dolceria Bonajuto, which, at 150 years, is the oldest working chocolate factory in Sicily.
-Just wait ‘til you taste their sweets – and your own!
+The most beautiful palaces of the city are found en route to the Piazza Duomo where, at the end of a monumental staircase enclosed by a wrought iron gate, is the late baroque Church of San Giorgio, a work by Gagliardi with a facade that is considered a prime example of its style.
+Lastly, you will visit the Larocca Palace, famous for its baroque masks.
+After lunch, you’ll visit nearby Modica, a UNESCO-listed baroque town and shop for chocolate at the Dolceria Bonajuto Chocolate Factory, which, at 150 years, is the oldest working chocolate factory in Sicily.

-DAY 8: Arrival in Taormina and Introductory Walking City Tour
+Day 8: Arrival in Taormina and Introductory Tour

 Your private driver will pick you up at your hotel and accompany you to Taormina.
 After you check into your hotel, you will be introduced to the city by a private guide.
 First artists, then expatriates, and then simply the very rich have wandered through the city, calling it their own.
 Over-exposed it may be, but where else in the world can you take in the view of a third century Greco-Roman amphitheater, a smoldering volcano, and the blue Mediterranean without even turning your head?
 There are times when it is worth traveling thousands of miles even if you're not the only one there!

-DAY 9: Ascend Mt.
-Etna and Walking Tour Catania
+Day 9: Ascend Mt.
+Etna and Visit to Catania

-Your private driver will pick you up at your hotel and accompany you on an adventure.
 Any visit to Sicily culminates with Mt.
 Etna.
 It has been erupting for half a million years or more and is still erupting today.
-Your visit will include a cable car ride to the 2,500-meter mark, where the spectacular views will leave your speechless.
+Your driver will pick you up at your hotel and accompany you to the foot of the volcano where you will meet your guide.
+The tour will include a cable car ride to the 2,500-meter mark, where the spectacular views will leave your speechless.
 Weather and seismic activity permitting, you can opt to ride to the top in a jeep, a trip not for weak of heart or wearers of pacemakers!
-After lunch, your driver will take you to Catania, Sicily’s second largest city.
+Afterwards, your driver will take you for a visit to Catania, Sicily’s second largest city.
 Much of Catania was rebuilt in the eighteenth century, following a volcanic eruption and then an earthquake.
 The city’s wide central square, Piazza del Duomo, features the whimsical Fontana dell’Elefante statue and richly decorated Catania Cathedral.
 In the southwest corner of the square, you’ll visit La Pescheria, a lively fish market behind the Duomo that provides a daily rowdy spectacle surrounded by seafood restaurants.